-Medical billing and coding specialists are responsible for reading patient charts, medical history, the diagnosis of each patient, and the care prescriptions if any, they receive after diagnosis.
+If you are considering how to become a medical billing and coding specialist, you should know what they do and what the job is all about.
+Medical coders and billers are responsible for reading patient charts, medical history, the diagnosis of each patient, and the care prescriptions if any, they receive after diagnosis.
 Based on this information, they then begin a process of transcribing the specifics into a medical code (ICD-10) that is understood and applied by both the patients’ doctors and their insurance companies.
 All of this is done so that patients receive the care they need, and insurance companies are charged the correct amount of money for that care.
 The world of medical billing and coding is a fast-paced one within which billers and coders process the exchange of data between patients and the companies that provide them with their health care benefits.

 How do you Become a Medical Billing and Coding Specialist?